-In July and August, students interested in disability services should get in touch with Beth Tiedemann, the Director of Advising and Registrar in the Millstein Library Building 103: 724-836-7182 voice or tiedeman@pitt.edu.
+In July and August, students interested in disability services may contact Beth Tiedemann, the Director of Advising and Registrar in the Millstein Library Building 103: 724-836-7182 or tiedeman@pitt.edu if they do not hear back from Dr. Sears.